Compare with the term special law.

 to be incorporated into the United States Code are inconsistent,

-redundant, and obsolete, the Office of the Law Revision Counsel of
+redundant, and obsolete, the Office of the Law Revision Counsel

-the House of Representatives has been engaged in a continuing
+of the House of Representatives has been engaged in a continuing

 comprehensive project authorized by law to revise and codify, for

 enactment into positive law, each title of the Code.
-When this
+When this project

-purpose will no longer be necessary.
+longer be necessary.

 Positive law codification bills prepared by the Office do not